Promoting ethical service delivery and quality education where children and animals matter

 Our Solution

-We do this by training ECD practitioners, social service professionals and community facilitators as hands-on child development and parent support mentors.
+We do this by training ECD practitioners, social service professionals and community facilitators as hands-on child development and parent support mentors as well as animal ambassadors.

 “Ethical values by definition are positive and they often require that we stretch outside of our own interests to respect, protect, serve and help others.”